SY, YY and CY Flexible Cables - Should They Be Used in Electrical Installations?

 This article will deal with this question.

-SY, YY and CY cables
+SY, YY and CY - What do the letters mean?

 An obvious disadvantage of these cables is that cable data, such as the current-carrying capacity of conductors, is not readily available and reference must be made direct to the cable manufacturer.
 These cables are described in some manufacturers' literature as 'control' cables.
 The letters indicate: